CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/web-vm/run_cmaq_c6a.2xlarge.md

 `cd /shared/build/openmpi_gcc/CMAQ_v54+/CCTM/scripts/`

-### Use lscpu to confirm that there are 4 cores on the c6a.2xlarge ec2 instance that was created with hyperthreading turned off.
+### Use lscpu to confirm that there are 4 cores on the c6a.2xlarge ec2 instance that was created with hyperthreading turned off (1 thread per core).

 `lscpu`